Lightning-AI/pytorch-lightning/pl_examples/basic_examples/README.md

 ## MNIST Examples

-The following examples contain 5 MNIST examples showing how to gradually convert from pure PyTorch to PyTorch Lightning.
+5 MNIST examples showing how to gradually convert from pure PyTorch to PyTorch Lightning.

+The transition through [LightningLite](https://pytorch-lightning.readthedocs.io/en/latest/starter/lightning_lite.rst) from pure PyTorch is optional but it might helpful to learn about it.

 #### 1 .
-Image Classifier with PyTorch
+Image Classifier with Vanilla PyTorch

-Trains a simple CNN over MNIST using raw PyTorch.
+Trains a simple CNN over MNIST using vanilla PyTorch.

 ```bash
 # cpu